Deviant (2018 film): Production

 The project is Howard's undergraduate capstone film made at San Diego State University in the spring of 2017.
 He said "Deviant takes a young teenager, whose sexual preference comes into direct conflict with his faith and family."
 In scouting locations for the church, members of the production visited numerous LGBT-friendly churches in the San Diego area.
 Several turned down the production due to the script's mature themes.
-The church sequences were eventually filmed at Kensington Community Church, in San Diego, CA.
+The church sequences were eventually filmed at Kensington Community Church, in San Diego.

 Release

-Deviant premiered on June 9, 2018 at Dances with Films.
+Deviant premiered on June 9, 2018, at Dances with Films.
 It went on to screen at Outfest, HollyShorts Film Festival, Cleveland International Film Festival, Nashville Film Festival, GI Film Festival San Diego and San Diego International Film Festival.
 The film was distributed by Omeleto on April 20, 2020.
 It has amassed over a quarter-million views since its release online.

 Reception

 Before the film's festival premiere, Howard was recognized with an award for Best Directing at San Diego State's Emerging Filmmakers Showcase in the spring semester, 2017.
 In 2019, Deviant received a Student Emmy Award at the Pacific Southwest Chapter for National Academy of Television Arts and Sciences.

 The film received more than 20 awards and nominations over the year and a half it played on the festival circuit, including several for Pankow and Howard, for acting and directing, respectively.
 Howard used the film as part of his application to UCLA film school, and was admitted into the program in 2018.